 Here are a few examples of citations for the types of sources you need to cite for your assignment.
 See the additional citation resources on this page for more examples and explanations.

 Below are some examples of citations that you can use as guides to citing things like government statutes in APA.
-(Note that these do no have hanging indents -- your correct citations should!)

 Reference List:

-Barlow, J. (2018, Mar.
-22).
+Barlow, J. (2018, March 22).
 "India."
 Canada.
 Parliament.
 House of Commons.
 Edited Hansard 148(274).
 42nd Parliament, 1st session.

 Citation in Text: